-The HPSI basic event group Fussell-Vesely importances were calculated for the start-only and 8-hour mission models for each plant using the industry-wide data (1998-2010).
+The HPSI basic event group Fussell-Vesely importances were calculated for the start-only and 8-hour mission models for each plant using the industry-wide data from the 2020 SPAR parameter update.
 These basic event group importances were then averaged across all plants to represent an industry-wide basic event group importance.

-The industry-wide HPSI start-only and 8-hour mission basic event group importance were evaluated and shown in Figure 5:

-- In the Start-Only case-the leading contributor to HPSI system unreliability is the HPSI Pumps group of basic events followed by the Suction, Cooling, and HPSI Injection groups^a - In the 8-Hour Mission case-the leading contributor to HPSI system unreliability is also the HPSI Pumps group of basic events followed by the Suction, Cooling, and HPSI Injection groups.
+The industry-wide HPSI start-only and 8-hour mission basic event group importances were evaluated and shown in Figure 5.
+For both start-only and 8-hour mission, the leading contributor to HPSI system unreliability is the Suction group of basic events followed by the HPSI Pump and Cooling groups.

-For more discussion on the HPSI MDPs, see the MDP component reliability studies at the NRC Reactor Operational Experience Results and Databases web page (https://nrcoe.inl.gov/).
+For more discussion on the HPSI MDPs, see the MDP component reliability studies at the NRC Reactor Operational Experience Results and Databases web page (https://nrcoe.inl.gov).
 Table 3 shows the SPAR model HPSI importance groups and their descriptions.